AEMBOT/FRC_2018/CONVENTIONS.md

 }
 ```
 Side Note: As seen above, your braces should close on the same level of indentation as their opening statement.

-SMB's Thoughts: Sounds good as a rule of thumb--usuall do this.
-As usual, sometimes a little something else is more natural.

 ### Logical Detours
 Code should be as straightforward as possible.
 Often, inexperienced programmers write code that is unneccessarily complicated, making it more time-consuming to be both understood and executed.
 The following are examples of some "novice mistakes" to be aware of.